tferrari92/automate-all-the-things/README.md

 9. When it's done, the URL file will be exported as an artifact.
 You'll find it in the pipeline run screen.
 Download it to see the URL for the app.
 <p title="Guide" align="center"> <img width="700" src="https://i.imgur.com/UtZyCCe.png"> </p>

-10. If you go to the URL too quickly you won't see the app.
+10. If you go to the URL too quickly you will get a "503 Service Temporarily Unavailable".
 We need to give ArgoCD a little time to notice the changes in the [/helm/my-app directory](helm/my-app).
 By default ArgoCD pulls for changes every three minutes.
 You can either wait like an adult or go into the ArgoCD web UI and hit "Refresh Apps" like the impatient child that you are.
 11. Go to the URL again.
 12. That's it!
 Hope you like the web I made for you.
 If you did, go give a star to [my repo](https://github.com/tferrari92/automate-all-the-things).